youzan/vant/src/dialog/README.md

 ### Global Method

-After import the Dialog component, the `$dialog` method is automatically mounted on Vue.prototype, making it easy to call within a vue component.
+After registering the Dialog component through `app.use`, the `$dialog` method will be automatically mounted on all subcomponents of the app.

 ```js
 export default {